Public Health Insurance in Germany for Freelancers Explained

 Your age or health conditions do not factor in your monthly tariff with health insurance providers.
 All age groups and health conditions are treated equally in the public health insurance system in Germany.

-4.3) Free co-insurance of children up to 25 years of age
+4.3) Free co-insurance for children up to 25 years of age

 4.4) Easy to switch to another public health insurance provider

 If you are unhappy with your current public health insurance in Germany, you can easily switch to another provider – no questions asked.
 When you want to change your health insurance provider, you have to get in touch with your new provider and send them all the necessary details.
 The new health insurance provider de-registers you from your current provider on your behalf.

 In some cases, you may also have to notify your current health insurance provider in writing.

 5) Can International Freelancers Get Public Health Insurance in Germany?

 Getting into public health insurance in Germany is a bit difficult for foreigners.

 International freelancers can get into the German public health insurance system if they have been contributing to the public health insurance system previously.